 Total Time: 5 minutes

-Try these healthy cinnamon roll overnight oats for your next meal prep.
+Try these cinnamon roll overnight oats for your next meal prep.
 This delicious recipe makes an easy breakfast or snack.

 Ingredients